 I found the decor great fun, and largely very good.
 The front door (station hotel) and some of the panels are excellent reproductions.

 My original visit was in the late nineties but a re-visit in 2010 was a great disappointment.
 The two hotels have lost a lot of the interesting Mackintosh style evident when I first visited them.
 Some do remain and if you want an unusual budget hotel, then you can choose to stay in one.
-The hotel near the railway station is the better.
+I preferred the hotel near the railway station.